 10. Sofitel Angkor Phokeethra Golf & Spa Resort

 Sofitel Angkor Phokeethra Golf & Spa Resort is set among tranquil landscaped gardens on the tree-lined Charles de Gaulle Avenue.
-It is just 10 minutes’ drive to Angkor Wat.
+It is just a 10-minute drive to Angkor Wat.

 Rooms enjoy a blend of French and Khmer design and decor, and the hotel has a wide variety of dining options, including French and international cuisines.
 The outdoor pool with a swim-up bar is an ideal place for relaxing, and there is an indulgent spa center with a hot tub and massage treatments for relaxing.
 The hotel also has an 18-hole Country Golf Club.